Easy Handicap Access at the Lincoln Memorial

 There is a taxi stand on Daniel French Drive close to Independence Avenue.
 It is a bit of a walk from the Lincoln Memorial itself.
 Uber is not permitted on Daniel French Drive and the Uber drivers risk a ticket if they enter.
 Some will risk the ticket, though.

 The National Mall Circulator Bus operates from 7:00 AM to 8:00 PM on weekdays and 9:00 AM to 8:00 PM on weekends.
 The fare is $1.

 CLICK HERE TO SEE THE TOP THINGS TO DO IN DC

 Looking for things to see on the National Mall?
 Take a look at these things to do while visiting DC.
 Here’s how to take advantage of visiting all the monuments and memorials and museums that DC has to offer.

 The National Park Service operates an information kiosk near the Lincoln Memorial on Daniel French Drive.
 They will lend you a free wheelchair to use for the Lincoln Memorial, the Korean War Memorial and the Vietnam War Memorial.
 You must leave a drivers license as deposit.

-More information about Handicap Access on the National Mall
+More information about Handicap Access at the Lincoln Memorial and around the National Mall

 National Park Service Information on the Lincoln Memorial